DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/selector-options.md

 If the [visibilityCheck](#optionsvisibilitycheck) option is enabled, the element then must become visible within the `timeout`.

-**Default value**: timeout specified by using the [runner.run](../../../using-testcafe/programming-interface/runner.md#run) API method or the [selector-timeout](../../../using-testcafe/command-line-interface.md#--selector-timeout-ms) command line option.
+**Default value**: the timeout specified in the [runner.run](../../../using-testcafe/programming-interface/runner.md#run) API method or the [--selector-timeout](../../../using-testcafe/command-line-interface.md#--selector-timeout-ms) command line option.

 ## options.visibilityCheck